Kasey Chambers: Personal life

 From 2000, Kasey Chambers' domestic partner was Cori Hopper, a Perth-born actor, film and music video maker, later based in Sydney.
 Their son Talon was born in 2002, and they separated in November 2004.
 Hopper was a presenter on Australia's Funniest Home Videos from January to December of that year and was a regular cast member on The Wedge during 2006.

 On December 17, 2005, Chambers married fellow country music singer-songwriter Shane Nicholson.
 Chambers had sung a duet, "Designed to Fade," with Nicholson on his debut solo album, It's a Movie (2002), which was produced by Nash Chambers.
 Subsequently, they co-released two albums, Rattlin' Bones (2008) and Wreck & Ruin (2012).
 Their son Arlo Ray was born in 2007, followed by daughter Poet Poppin in 2011.
 In April 2013, the couple announced their separation.
-In 2024, they recorded "The Divorce Song," which appeared on Chambers' album Backbone.
+In 2024, they recorded "The Divorce Song" which featured on Chambers' album Backbone.